Easing of lockdown begs the question: Who’s family in Italy?

 The next day, Conte sought to clear up the confusion.
 Instead, he created more.
 The premier allowed that “congiunti” is a “broad and generic formula.”
 What he meant, he said, was Italians could pay visits to “relatives, and to those with whom they have relationships of steady affection.”

 Godparents?
 Longtime lovers?
-Couples engaged for years but without a set a wedding date, as is frequently the case in Italy?
+Couples engaged for years but without setting a wedding date, as is frequently the case in Italy?

 An early morning talk show on state radio tried to parse what ties of “steady” or “stable” affection mean.
 Calls and text messages poured in.